-- The map on page 3 is clickable to jump to any of the states for easier navigation. - The CISA General Election Risk Posture document is current as of October 20, 2020.
-This document is for information purposes only and may be subject to change as a result of litigation or changes to state laws.
-Voters should always seek the most up-to-date election information from their state and local elected officials.
+^{}This document is for information purposes only and may be subject to change as a result of litigation or changes to state laws.
+This data is sourced from state election calendars, NCSL, NASS, and NASED.
+CISA does not provide any warranties of any kind regarding this information.
+Voters should seek the most up-to-date election information from their state and local elected officials.